Debbie Reynolds

 Death2016-12-28

+BiographyMary Frances "Debbie" Reynolds (April 1, 1932 – December 28, 2016) was an American actress, singer and dancer.
 She was nominated for a Golden Globe Award for Most Promising Newcomer with her portrayal of Helen Kane in the 1950 film Three Little Words.
 Her breakout role was her first leading role, as Kathy Selden in Singin' in the Rain (1952).
-Her other successes include The Affairs of Dobie Gillis (1953), Susan Slept Here (1954), Bundle of Joy (1956 Golden Globe nomination), The Catered Affair (1956 National Board of Review Best Supporting Actress Winner), and Tammy and the Bachelor (1957), in which her performance of the song "Tammy" topped the Billboard music charts.
+Her other successes include The Affairs of Dobie Gillis (1953), Susan Slept Here (1954), Bundle of Joy (1956 Golden Globe nomination), The Catered Affair (1956 National Board of Review Best Supporting Actress Winner), and Tammy and the Bachelor (1957), in which she performed the song "Tammy", which topped the Billboard music charts.
 In 1959, she starred in The Mating Game with Tony Randall, and released Debbie, her first pop music album.
-She starred in Singin' in the Rain (1952) with Gene Kelly, How the West Was Won (1962), and The Unsinkable Molly Brown (1964), where her performance as the famously boisterous Titanic passenger Margaret "Molly" Brown earned Reynolds an Academy Award nomination for Best Actress.
-Her other films include: The Singing Nun (1966), Divorce American Style (1967), What's the Matter with Helen?
+She starred in Singin' in the Rain (1952) with Gene Kelly, How the West Was Won (1962), and The Unsinkable Molly Brown (1964), where her performance as the boisterous Titanic passenger Margaret "Molly" Brown earned Reynolds an Academy Award nomination for Best Actress.
+Her other films include The Singing Nun (1966), Divorce American Style (1967), What's the Matter with Helen?
 (1971), Mother (1996; Golden Globe nomination) and In & Out (1997).
 She was known for voicing Charlotte A. Cavatica in Charlotte's Web (1973).
-Reynolds was also known as a cabaret performer; in 1979, she opened the Debbie Reynolds Dance Studio in North Hollywood.
+Reynolds was also a cabaret performer; in 1979, she opened the Debbie Reynolds Dance Studio in North Hollywood.

 Reynolds also had several business ventures besides her dance studio, including a Las Vegas hotel and casino; she was also an avid collector of film memorabilia, beginning with items purchased at the landmark 1970 MGM auction.
 She served as president of The Thalians, an organization dedicated to mental health causes.
 After receiving the Screen Actors Guild Life Achievement Award in 2015 and the Jean Hersholt Humanitarian Award in 2016, she made her final film performance in the biographical retrospective Bright Lights.
-Reynolds died following a hemorrhagic stroke on December 28, 2016, one day after the death of her daughter, actress Carrie Fisher.
+Reynolds died following a hemorrhagic stroke on December 28, 2016, one day after the death of her daughter, the actress Carrie Fisher.

 Biography from the Wikipedia article Debbie Reynolds.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.